This material must not be used for commercial purposes, or in any hospital or medical facility. Failure to comply may

 - Crisis residential program: This is a program where you live in a home-care facility.
-Caregivers work in these homes just like in hospitals.
+Healthcare providers work in these homes just like in hospitals.
 This program is helpful especially when you are having a relapse (your symptoms return).

 - Day treatment program provides a chance to learn and practice skills.
 This also provides long-term support so you may have an improved quality of life.

 - In an outpatient program you meet regularly with your therapist.
 You may meet one-to-one with your therapist, or you might meet with your therapist in a group.

 - Partial care program is also called day hospitalization or partial hospitalization.
 This is group therapy and lasts 4 to 6 hours a day, 3 to 5 days a week.
 It may help you avoid going into the hospital or help you get out of the hospital sooner.
 It may also help you get symptoms under control and avoid a relapse.

-- Assertive community treatment: A team of caregivers or psychiatrists and support groups in your community help you with your therapy.
+- Assertive community treatment: A team of healthcare providers or psychiatrists and support groups in your community help you with your therapy.

 - Cognitive behavior therapy helps you to change certain behaviors.
 It will help you handle symptoms such as hallucinations and delusions.

 - Illness-management skills teach you what you can do to help manage your disease.

 - Family psychoeducation helps your family be a part of your therapy.

 - Social skills training: This training helps you learn how to get along with other people.

 - Supported employment: This is a form of therapy where you are placed into a job that fits your skills.
 It will help give you independence and self-confidence.